 We watch another Gen Y or Z or millennial dispense with obligation to “travel the world”, or a family take three months off to do “the big lap”.
 What are they discovering that hasn’t already been discovered?
 What is the attraction of another “look at me” post carefully crafted to invoke envy?
-Let’s not be too judgmental, travel is important to build character and mind but why would you want to go somewhere if it wasn’t for your own curiosity?
+Let’s not be too judgmental.
+Travel builds character and mind.
+Why would you want to go somewhere if it wasn’t for your own curiosity?
 I’ll bet everyone has a story.
-So why would you go to experience the sights, tastes, smells, and all the little details for yourself?
-Stop reading, start thinking, and plan, plan, plan.
+Why would you go to experience the sights, tastes, smells and all the little details for yourself?
+Stop reading, start thinking and plan, plan, plan.

 You can already read countless stories of almost any place you like in books and online.
-Outdoorstype isn’t a click-thru-ratio driven content spam site about some niche market.
-All cleverly designed to get people signed up to an email marketing course.
+Outdoorstype isn’t a click-thru-ratio driven content spam site about some niche market just designed to get people signed up to an email marketing course.
 So many sites these days aren’t really about travel, or health or whatever they profess to be about.
-It doesn’t take long to spot a sales scam…usually it’s from the first email breathlessly exhorting that we only have three more days to take advantage of the special offer of an e-book about generating high traffic.
-And then the next email, then the next, and the next.
+It doesn’t take long to spot a sales scam.
+Usually it’s from the first email breathlessly exhorting that we only have three more days to take advantage of the special offer of an e-book about generating high traffic.
+And then the next email, then the next and the next.

 Let’s not just accept the travelogue of some far off adventure which to a family struggling with a mortgage and school fees is as far away as the moon.
 Let’s talk about the who, why, where, when, what and how.